 Theoretical part.
 It gives, if necessary, the theoretical basis of the work performed, such as models, etc. Experimental.
 The methods and materials used should be stated clearly and in sufficient detail to permit the work to be repeated by others.
-Only new techniques should be described in detail; known methods must have adequate references.
+Only new techniques should be detailed; known methods must have adequate references.

 Results and Discussion.
 Results should be presented concisely, with tables or illustrations for clarity.
 The significance of the findings should be discussed without repetition of the material in the Introduction.
 An adequate indication of the level of experimental error and the statistical significance of the results should be given.
-The number of illustrations, graphs, and chemical formulae must be kept to a minimum.
+The number of illustrations, graphs, and chemical formulae must be minimal.